-All children have skills and interests which might not be explored appropriately during the school year, so summer could be a good time to pick a project based on their interest.
-They can be encouraged to complete this project and present to you by an agreed time.
+All children have skills and interests which might not be explored appropriately during the school year, so summer could be a good time to pick a project based on their interests.
+They can be encouraged to complete this project and present it to you by an agreed time.
 A child who likes to write can write a play or a story that you read together by the end of the summer.
 You could also encourage children who are old enough to journal their summer experiences.

 The summer can also be used to improve or start them on cooking and baking.
 Once a week, plan a cooking day.
 Involve your children in the process from the beginning – let them choose from a selection of recipes.
 Let your children read from the recipe book and step by step, help them to work through the instructions.
 You might just be awakening the #foodie in your child like Chef Fregz!

 5. Relaxation and Exploration

 All children need time to relax and to explore their thoughts, their surroundings and their interests.
 This should be encouraged all the time but quite important during the summer, children should have ample time to explore in a more relaxed setting.

 This could be a good time for children to explore their hobbies or interests.
 A child who is fashionable and likes to put clothes together can sign up for sewing classes over the summer.
 Someone who likes to code, could sign up for coding classes and spend time around techies and build an app or game.

 For skill acquisition choose an area in which your child displays interest.
 Ask your children what new skill they would love to acquire, or whether they would like to hone their existing skills over the holiday.
 If your children seem interested, do not hesitate to sign them up for lessons.
 It’s a great way to remain engaged and to meet others who share the same interest.

 Exposing children to new experiences over the summer can improve their learning capabilities.
 You can enrol your child in Art, Music, Writing, language or Dance classes; there as so many options.For skill acquisition choose an area in which your child displays interest.
 Click To Tweet